Ask a Leader

 Businesses are not required to provide non-medical face masks or face coverings to the public.
 It is not necessary to purchase a non-medical face mask, the instructions indicate that a face covering such as a bandana, a scarf or cloth (including hijab and niqab) that covers the mouth, and nose are acceptable options.

-The instructions are directed to commercial establishments that meets the definition regardless of the size of the indoor space.
-At this time, schools are excluded from the instructions and should have their own policies place to ensure the safety of students, staff and faculty.
+The instructions are directed to commercial establishments that meet the definition regardless of the size of the indoor space.
+At this time, schools are excluded from the instructions and should have their own policies in place to ensure the safety of students, staff and faculty.

 Our government has ensured that our trade responses are effective and proportionate.
 The Government of Canada has issued a Notice of Intent which outlines our countermeasures in trade.
 Canada intends to impose surtaxes against imports of aluminum and aluminum-containing products from the U.S., representing a proportionate amount of Canadian aluminum products affected by the U.S. tariffs.